 The Web: Catches the bad dreams, keeping them from the dreamer.

 The Beads: Represents the bad dreams that got trapped during the night.

-Feathers: Represents a soft ladder for the good dreams to slide down into the dreamers mind.
+The Feathers: Represents a soft ladder for the good dre